Lexer747/Haskell-Fractals/README.md

 ![firstTree](https://cdn.rawgit.com/Lexer747/Haskell-Fractals/aa6a167e/Core/svg/Basic_Tree.svg)

 This is less simple to make but haskell makes it relatively easy for us.
-I decided to not do this all on one line but it is definatly possible if you so desire.
+I decided to not do this all on one line but it is definitely possible if you so desire.

 ``` haskell